PEX Information – Everything you need to know about PEX Plumbing

 Using a crimp gauge to check a PEX crimp.

-The expansion method involves using an expansion tool to increase the diameter of the PEX tube.
+The expansion method involves using an expansion tool to temporarily increase the diameter of the PEX tube.

 This method was developed as a proprietary solution and is currently available from one company.
 Information about testing standards for this method can be found on the ASTM standards page.